401KCoin/Masternode-Setup-Guide/README.md

 ***

 ***Step 8***
-* Paste the code below into the putty terminal then press enter
+* Paste the code below into the Bitvise terminal then press enter

 `./setup.sh`